Culinary Arts Schools in Wisconsin

 Those four subject areas serve as the top-level programs for career training to become a pastry chef, chef de cuisine, sous chef, restaurant manager, hospitality director, and more.

-The National Restaurant Association projects a 6.1% career growth in Wisconsin between 2015 and 2025, creating another 16,000 jobs in the industry during that time.
+The National Restaurant Association projects a 9.6% industry-wide career growth in Wisconsin by 2026, creating another 26,000 jobs in the industry during that time.
 Three of the most common culinary positions include bakers, chefs, and food service managers.
 Below is a table of employment information for those careers from the Bureau of Labor Statistics (BLS):

 At the local level, the top employing metropolitan areas for bakers included Milwaukee-Wauskesha-West Allis (900), Madison (390), and Green Bay (290).
 For chefs, the metros with the highest employment totals included Milwaukee-Waukesha-West Allis (760), Madison (290), and Appleton (130).
 For bakers, the best areas included Milwaukee-Waukesha-West Allis (920), Madison (500), and Green Bay (230).